ES-Nix/get-nix/README.md

 - https://discourse.nixos.org/t/mkyarnpackage-lockfile-has-incorrect-entry/21586/3

-Broken, it is an generic example.
+Broken, it is a generic example.
 ```bash
 nix \
 build \